nextcord/nextcord/docs/migrating.rst

             ctx = await self.get_context(message, cls=MyContext)
             await self.invoke(ctx)

-Now inside your commands you will have access to your custom context:
+Now inside your commands, you will have access to your custom context:

 .. code-block:: python3